 A driver quickly shifting lanes to jockey between drivers for a more advantageous position can clip another vehicle or force a responsible driver to react, causing an accident.

 Ignoring Traffic Signs

 This behavior may include failing to yield to pedestrians in crosswalks, illegal lane changes, and disregarding safety zones for schools and work.
-Any time the driver ignores the legally posted signs, signals, and traffic control devices, their aggressive behavior is reckless and negligent.
-This can include running red lights or stop signs.
+Any time a driver ignores the legally posted signs, signals, and traffic control devices, their aggressive behavior is reckless and negligent.
+This includes running red lights or stop signs.

 If you or a loved one suffered injuries due to an aggressive driving accident, you may be able to collect compensation for your losses.
-An Algiers aggressive driving accident lawyer may be able to assist you.
-For a free case evaluation, call the Morris Bart law firm at (504) 613-4771 today.
+Our Algiers aggressive driving accident lawyers can assist you.

 Injuries in an Aggressive Driving Accident

-Many injuries are possible in an aggressive driving accident.
-Some of the most common include:
+Many injuries are possible in an aggressive driving accident, including:

 - Cuts, lacerations, and bruises

 - Mental distress, such as anxiety or post-traumatic stress disorder (PTSD)